rachartier/tiny-devicons-auto-colors.nvim/README.md

 - `colors`: A table of color codes that the plugin will use to assign colors to devicons.
 The plugin will choose the nearest color in this palette for each devicon.

-- `bias`: A table of three numbers that represent the bias for the Lab color space.
-This affects how the "nearest color" is calculated.
-The default is `{1, 1, 1}`.
-Should be used carefully...

 After calling `setup`, the plugin will automatically assign colors to all devicons.
 You do not need to do anything

 A function `require("tiny-devicons-auto-colors").apply(colors_table)` is also available to apply the colors.
 It can be useful if you want to apply the new colors when you change the colorscheme.

 ### Misc

-You can do autoreload on your side if you switch theme with `colorscheme` command.
+You can do auto-reload on your side if you switch theme with `colorscheme` command.

 #### Example